DecentralCommons/fobtap/INSTALL.md

 ### 7. Rename your Raspberry Pi's Hostname (e.g. pi@hostname)

 First, log onto your Pi and open a terminal window.
 Your Pi's name is in a file called 'hostname' in the /etc directory.
-If you are in your home folder you can get the `etc` directory by typing `cd /etc`.
 Edit that file as superuser with:

     `sudo nano /etc/hostname`